Charged Quark Stars and Extreme Compact Objects in Regularized 4D Einstein-Gauss-Bonnet Gravity: Summary

 \section{Summary}

 In this paper we have investigated the stellar structure of strongly interacting quark stars in the 4D Einstein Gauss-Bonnet theory of gravity for different combinations of the charge $Q$ and 4DEGB coupling constant $\alpha$.
 In accord with the lack of a mass gap in the 4DEGB theory \cite{charmousis2022}, we find that even for small $\alpha$ the quark star solutions asymptotically approach the 4DEGB black hole horizon radius, and thus have solutions with smaller radii than the GR Buchdahl/Schwarzschild limits.
 In general, larger $Q$ and $\alpha$ tend to increase the mass-radius profile of quark stars, with large $\alpha$ suppressing the differences between different charges.
 These findings are generally consistent with what was found in the regime of weak coupling to the 4DEGB theory \cite{pretel_2022}.
+For large enough $\alpha$ ($\bar{\alpha} \approx 0.05$), the charged quark star solutions presented in this paper are generally consistent with recent observational data of candidate quark stars HESS J1731-347, PSR J0030+0451, PSR J0740+6620, and GW190814.
+Inclusion of an interacting EOS would likely extend this agreement into the lower $\alpha$ regime.

 We have found many additional features in the unexplored regions of parameter space, the most striking of which is that 4DEGB charged quark stars can exist with radii not only smaller than the general relativistic Buchdahl bound, but also smaller than the $2M$ Schwarzschild radius.
 Such Extreme Compact Charged Objects represent a possible new state of matter.
 A full analysis of the stability of such objects would be an interesting topic for future study.
+Furthermore, realistic astrophysical objects tend to have a net angular momentum.
+While some slowly rotating black hole \cite{gammon_2022} and neutron star \cite{charmousis2022} solutions have been examined in 4DEGB gravity, the case of the rotating quark star has yet to be covered and would be a phenomenologically interesting extension of the current project.